pyecharts/website/en-us/global_options.md

     # Can be set to an image with 'image://url', where URL is the link to the image, or dataURI.
     # Can be set to an arbitrary vector path with 'path://'.
     legend_icon: Optional[str] = None,

+    # The background color of the legend, transparent by default.
+    background_color: Optional[str] = "transparent",

+    # The border color of the legend.
+The supported color format is the same as backgroundColor.
+    border_color: Optional[str] = "#ccc",

+    # The border line width of the legend.
+    border_width: int = 1,

+    # The radius of the rounded corners, in px, support passing in an array to specify 4 radii each.
+For example:
+    border_radius: Union[int, Sequence] = 0,

+    # valid when legend.type is 'scroll'.
+The spacing between buttons and page information in the legend control block.
+    page_button_item_gap: int = 5,

+    # valid when legend.type is 'scroll'.
+The gap between the legend control block and the legend item.
+    page_button_gap: Optional[int] = None,

+    # Valid if legend.type is 'scroll'.
+The position of the legend control block.
+Optional values are.
+    # 'start': the control block is on the left or top.
+    # 'end': right or bottom of the legend.
+    page_button_position: str = "end",

+    # valid when legend.type is 'scroll'.
+    # The format of the page information to be displayed in the legend control block.
+Default is '{current}/{total}', where {current} is the current page number (counting from 1) and {total} is the total number of pages.
+    # If pageFormatter uses a function, it shall return a string with the following parameters.
+    # {
+    # current: number
+    # total: number
+    # total: number # }
+    page_formatter: JSFunc = "{current}/{total}",

+    # valid when legend.type is 'scroll'.
+Icon for the legend control block.
+    page_icon: Optional[str] = None,

+    # Valid if legend.type is 'scroll'.
+The color of the page flip button.
+    page_icon_color: str = "#2f4554",

+    # valid when legend.type is 'scroll'.
+The color of the page flip button when it is not active (i.e. when the page is turned to the top).
+    page_icon_inactive_color: str = "#aaa",

+    # valid when legend.type is 'scroll'.
+    # The size of the page flip button.
+Can be a number or an array, e.g. [10, 3] for [width, height].
+    page_icon_size: Union[int, Sequence] = 15,

+    # If or not the legend page flip uses animation.
+    is_page_animation: Optional[bool] = None,

+    # The duration of the animation when the legend turns the page.
+    page_animation_duration_update: int = 800,

+    # The selector button in the legend component, currently includes both select all and deselect functions.
+    # Not shown by default, user can turn it on manually or configure the title of each button manually.
+    selector: Union[bool, Sequence] = False,

+    # The position of the selector, it can be placed at the end or the head of the legend, the corresponding values are 'end' and 'start' respectively.
+    # By default, when the legend is laid out horizontally, the selector is placed at the end of the legend; when the legend is laid out vertically, the selector is placed at the head of the legend.
+    selector_position: str = "auto",

+    # The spacing between selector buttons.
+    selector_item_gap: int = 7,

+    # The spacing between the selector button and the legend component.
+    selector_button_gap: int = 10,
 )
 ```